t-ros/C-Stuff/README.md

 A collection of C programming exercises and projects.

 ## About
-This repository contains various C programs ranging from basic exercises to intermediate challenges.
+This repository contains various C programs.
 These programs demonstrate my understanding of C programming concepts.

 ## Compilation and Execution